Yokota bids farewell to UH-1N Huey

+During the ceremony, Senior Airman Kayli Rodriguez, 459th AS instructor flight engineer, spoke to over 100 attendees about the history of the UH-1N, specifically highlighting tail number 69-6614.
+She traced the aircraft’s service from the Vietnam War to the present, reflecting on its legacy in the Indo-Pacific region.

+“Tail one-four is a blast from the past,” said Rodriguez.
+“It is a symbol of resiliency and the ever-evolving world around us, yet it remains the same and just as reliable as the day it became operational.”

-A piano is burned to commemorate the retirement of the UH-1N Huey at Yokota Air Base, Japan, Sept.
-5, 2025.
-The UH-1N first arrived at Yokota in 1980, and for over 45 years, the aircraft supported a wide range of missions across the region, including aeromedical evacuations and the transport of senior government officials.
+Since the UH-1N’s arrival at Yokota in 1980, the aircraft has supported a wide range of missions across the region, including aeromedical evacuations and the transport of senior government officials.
 It also played a critical role in Operation Tomodachi following the Great East Japan Earthquake of 2011, conducting reconnaissance flights and low-level radiation mapping in the aftermath of the Fukushima Daiichi Nuclear Plant disaster.

-(U.S. Air Force photo by Staff Sgt.
-Natalie Doan)
+Lt.
+Col. Samuel Shamburg, U.S. Forces Japan and Fifth Air Force executive officer to the commander, served as a UH-1N pilot during the Tomodachi mission.

+“Flying over Fukushima after the earthquake and tsunami was a really heartfelt moment,” said Shamburg.
+“Just seeing all the damage — you could only assume people’s lives had been completely wrecked.
+It really hit you hard.
+It made you want to help in every way possible, and the 12-, 16-, even 20-hour days became easier, because you knew there were people facing a much harder situation than you were, especially after seeing the extent of the devastation.”

 |Date Taken: